kokuwaio/helm-maven-plugin/README.md

 # How?

-By default the plugin downloads HELM in a specific version.
-Next to that it is possible to specify a local HELM binary.
+By default, the plugin automatically downloads Helm at the specified version.
+You can also manually specify the download URL.
-In both cases HELM will be executed in the background.
+Next to that it is possible to specify a local Helm binary.
+In all cases Helm will be executed in the background.

 Add following dependency to your pom.xml:
 ```xml